Kayli/logspub/religions/religions-christianity.md

     - offering hope and comfort in the face of death
     - reinforcing belief that god's grace and healing power are available to those who seek them
       - that the sick person is not alone in their struggle
-    - modern version: treating allergy with cortecosteroids
+    - modern version: treating allergy with cortecosteroids лол

   - holy orders
     - ordination of individuals to serve as clergy within the church